trstlabs/intento/docs/contracts/cosmwasm.md

 [CosmWasm](https://docs.cosmwasm.com/docs/1.0/) provides extensive documentation

-## CosmWasm on TRST
+## CosmWasm on Trustless Hub
 CosmWasm is a smart contract standard within the Cosmos Ecosystem.
-Many chains use these, including Juno, Osmosis, Terra, Secret Network, Stargaze and Archway.
+Many chains including Juno, Osmosis, Terra, Secret Network, Stargaze and Archway use these to power safe and effient decentralized applications.

 CosmWasm code should be designed to be:
 1) Stored